German warship visits Japan for first time in 20 years | DW | 05.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Japan's defense minister says the visit by the frigate "Bayern" underlines the importance of the international alliance against efforts "to change the status quo" in the region by force.
+Japan's defense minister has said the visit by the frigate Bayern underlines the importance of the international alliance against efforts "to change the status quo" in the region by force.

 Berlin has stepped up its engagement in the Indo-Pacific and unveiled a new strategic approach to the region

-The German navy frigate "Bayern" docked in Tokyo on Friday, with Japanese Defense Minister Nobuo Kishi declaring the first visit by a German warship in about 20 years to be an important demonstration of the security ties that bind the two nations.
+The German navy frigate Bayern docked in Tokyo on Friday, with Japanese Defense Minister Nobuo Kishi declaring the first visit by a German warship in two decades to be an important demonstration of the security ties that bind the two nations.

-Kishi held talks with General Eberhard Zorn on Friday morning, with the inspector general of the German military stating that the deployment of the Bayern "is part of the demonstration of our Indo-Pacific guidelines."
+Kishi held talks with General Eberhard Zorn on Friday morning, with Germany's top military commander stating that the deployment of the Bayern "is part of the demonstration of our Indo-Pacific guidelines."

 Berlin has in recent months stepped up its engagement in the Indo-Pacific and unveiled a new strategic approach to the region in September 2020.